Siddharth114/Siddharth114/README.md

 - 👋 Hi, I’m @Siddharth114
 - 👀 I’m interested in Data Science, machine learning, software development
-- 🌱 I’m currently learning an undergraduate math course
+- 🌱 I’m currently majoring in math
 - 💞️ I’m looking to collaborate on any project that helps me learn/better my skills
 - 📫 How to reach me:
 Mail  - 2004sid@gmail.com